rowanmoul/ArchSecureDualBoot/README.md

 I couldn't find a way to do this directly in GRUB.
 If you know how, please let me know or submit a PR!

 ## Resources
 Most of these resources linked in-line.
-All of these form the basis for the information contained within this guide, listed in no particular order, but organize by general topic area.
+All of these form the basis for the information contained within this guide, listed in no particular order, but organized by general topic area.
 I've included links to online man pages and other documentation for most of the tools used.
 ### TPM Fundamentals
 1. https://link.springer.com/book/10.1007%2F978-1-4302-6584-9
 2. https://trustedcomputinggroup.org/resource/pc-client-specific-platform-firmware-profile-specification/